cheat-sheets/game-theory-cheat-sheet/README.md

 ---

-**The core** - the set of payoff vectors under which no coalition has a value greater than the sum of its members' payoffs.
+**The Core** - the set of payoff vectors under which no coalition has a value greater than the sum of its members' payoffs.
 Therefore, no coalition has incentive to leave the grand coalition and receive a larger payoff.
  - It's **analogous to Nash equilibrium**, except that it allows deviations by groups of agents.